pjaspinski/youtube-dl-card/README.md

 cp ~/.ssh/id_rsa ~/config/.ssh/id_rsa
 ```

 If you encounter any problems please refer to this [guide](https://siytek.com/home-assistant-shell/#Setup_SSH).
-It covers this configuration in much greater detail.
+It covers this configuration in much greater detail (key's paths slightly differ between this instruction and the linked guide, you can provide your chosen path in [card configuration](#8-card-configuration)).

 ## 4. Shell Command
 Adding a shell command allows executing it by calling it as a service from a script.